 Natural is still the best: Natural sweeteners

 I am a strong advocate of natural living so I have to mention some natural alternatives to artificial sweeteners.
 It’s all good what current scientific evidence shows about artificial sweeteners but I am not convinced.
 Some people may consume way too much without even realising and in the long term, this could have a negative impact on their health.
 But we don’t know really what can happen.
 So.. better be safe than sorry.

 If you want to quit refined sugar and reduce your calorie intake you should consider these natural sweeteners:

 - Yacon Syrup

-If you want to ditch white sugar but don’t care about calories, there are so many alternatives which are not ‘artificial’ and safe to consume, just take a look at this list of 30 healthy alternatives to artificial sweeteners.
-Just remember, some of these alternatives may still be high in calories and some could give you blood sugar spikes, but if you use them in moderation you won’t see any adverse effects on your health.
+These are just some of the alternatives to try if you want to ditch white sugar but there are others which are not ‘artificial’ and safe to consume.
+However, these may come with extra calories and some could give you blood sugar spikes but if you use them in moderation you won’t see any adverse effects on your health.